AckerlyXu/heima/articles/service-bus-messaging/service-bus-amqp-java.md

 | `[username]`  | The Service Bus SAS key name obtained from the [Azure portal][].                    |   |   |   |   |
 | `[password]`  | URL-encoded form of the Service Bus SAS key obtained from the [Azure portal][]. |   |   |   |   |

+> [!NOTE]
-> [AZURE.NOTE] You must URL-encode the password manually.
+> You must URL-encode the password manually.
 A useful URL encoding utility is available at [http://www.w3schools.com/tags/ref_urlencode.asp](http://www.w3schools.com/tags/ref_urlencode.asp).

 For example, if the information obtained from the portal is as follows: